hr6134/sql-booster/README.md

 SQL IDE based on hotkeys and kinesthetic memory.
 Project started for easing everyday dummy work in development: showing table description, selecting few fields, sorting and limit output rows.
-Base idea is: kinesthetic memory is fast, when one use keys without thinking (press "e" and see table description) work flow is really lively.
+Base idea is: kinesthetic memory is fast, when one use keys without thinking (press **e** and see table description) work flow is really lively.
 *Position of keys is now discussable, I try set it not by key meaning, but by usage frequency.*

 **Database connection and other options set in config.py.**